Anziya-AS/Crime-Prediction-Analysis/README.md

-# 🔍 Crime Prediction and Analysis System (CRIMINOVA)
+# 🔍 Crime Prediction and Analysis System

 A machine learning web application that predicts the likelihood and type of crime based on user-input location and time.